arsy786/eagle-bank/README.md

 ### CORS

-The API is configured to accept frontend requests from `http://localhost:3000`.
+The API is configured to accept requests from `http://localhost:3000`.

 ## API Documentation